Hermit: Tradition

 In the common Christian tradition the first known Christian hermit in Egypt was Paul of Thebes (fl.
 3rd century), hence also called "St. Paul the first hermit".
 Antony of Egypt (fl.
 4th century), often referred to as "Antony the Great", is perhaps the most renowned of all the early Christian hermits owing to the biography by Athanasius of Alexandria.
 An antecedent for Egyptian eremiticism may have been the Syrian solitary or "son of the covenant" (Aramaic bar qəyāmā) who undertook special disciplines as a Christian.

 Christian hermits in the past have often lived in isolated cells or hermitages, whether a natural cave or a constructed dwelling, situated in the desert or the forest.
 People sometimes sought them out for spiritual advice and counsel.
 Some eventually acquired so many disciples that they no longer enjoyed physical solitude.
 Some early Christian Desert Fathers wove baskets to exchange for bread.

-In medieval times, hermits were also found within or near cities where they might earn a living as a gate keeper or ferryman.
+In medieval times, hermits were also found within or near cities where they might earn a living as gate keepers or ferrymen.
 In the 10th century, a rule for hermits living in a monastic community was written by Grimlaicus.
 In the 11th century, the life of the hermit gained recognition as a legitimate independent pathway to salvation.
 Many hermits in that century and the next came to be regarded as saints.
 From the Middle Ages and down to modern times, eremitic monasticism has also been practiced within the context of religious institutes in the Christian West.

 In the Catholic Church, the Carthusians and Camaldolese arrange their monasteries as clusters of hermitages where the monks live most of their day and most of their lives in solitary prayer and work, gathering only briefly for communal prayer and only occasionally for community meals and recreation.
 The Cistercian, Trappist, and Carmelite orders, which are essentially communal in nature, allow members who feel a calling to the eremitic life, after years living in the cenobium or community of the monastery, to move to a cell suitable as a hermitage on monastery grounds.
 There have also been many hermits who chose that vocation as an alternative to other forms of monastic life.